Stochastic heat differences between many-particle and density field descriptions: View of Eq. ( ) from fluctuation theorem and second law of thermodynamics

-\black{Let us here see the fluctuation theorem for the ``spatiotemporally continuous" models represented by the Langevin and the Dean--Kawasaki eqs.} As investigated in the literature~\cite{JCP_Leonard_Lander_Seifert_Speck_2013,PRX_Nardini_2017}, one can find the fluctuation theorem for the number-density field, where the ratio between the path probability of forward evolution of the number density to that of the reverse evolution of the number density is related to $\Delta' Q-T\Delta S^{(\rho)}$.
-In addition, we have just defined the heat for the number-density field $\Delta' Q^*$ on the basis of eqs.~(\ref{heat_def_n}),\,(\ref{heat_def_n_local}).
-Recalling the consequence appearing as eq.~(\ref{heat_heat_relation}), \black{we discover that an analogous form of the fluctuation theorem (eq.~(\ref{FT_field})) holds even for the number-density field with $\Delta' Q^*\,(=\Delta' Q-T\Delta S^{(\rho)})$.
-Furthermore, the variant (eq.~(\ref{FT_x_to_n_exact})) of the consequential relation between the Langevin and Dean--Kawasaki eqs. will be found to correspond to eq.~(\ref{Discrete_FT_x_rho}) in the discrete model.
-This section~\ref{sec_FT_particle} sees eq.~(\ref{FT_x_to_n_exact}). }
+As investigated in the literature~\cite{JCP_Leonard_Lander_Seifert_Speck_2013,PRX_Nardini_2017}, one can find the fluctuation theorem for the density field, where the ratio between the path probability of forward evolution of the density field to that of the reverse evolution is related to $\Delta' Q-T\Delta S^{(\rho)}$.
+In addition, we have just defined the heat for the density field $\Delta' Q^*$ on the basis of Eqs.~(\ref{heat_def_n}) and (\ref{heat_def_n_local}).
+Recalling the consequence appearing as Eq.~(\ref{heat_heat_relation}), we discover that an analogous form of the fluctuation theorem (Eq.~(\ref{FT_field})) holds even for the density field with $\Delta' Q^*\,(=\Delta' Q-T\Delta S^{(\rho)})$.
+Furthermore, the variant (Eq.~(\ref{FT_x_to_n_exact})) of the consequential relation between the Langevin and Dean--Kawasaki equations will be found to correspond to Eq.~(\ref{Discrete_FT_x_rho}) in the discrete model.
+This section~\ref{sec_FT_particle} observes Eq.~(\ref{FT_x_to_n_exact}) for the ``spatiotemporally continuous" models described with the Langevin and the Dean--Kawasaki equations.
+In addition, we remark its resultant compatibility with second law of thermodynamics.